 California is the first and only state in the nation to list glyphosate as a cancer-causing chemical.

 Monsanto insists that glyphosate is safe, but the agro-chemical giant is currently defending itself against thousands of plaintiffs who allege that exposure to Roundup caused their or their loved ones cancer.
 Monsanto has vowed to fight the CA EPA’s decision in court and an appeal is currently pending.

 Should The Home Depot Sell & Promote It?

-If the CA EPA is correct and Roundup does cause cancer, should garden stores like The Home Depot continue to sell and promote it?
-Should a carcinogen be so easily accessible to anyone who wants to use it?
-How close to schools, parks and other public places should it be sprayed?
-These are questions other countries around the world grappled with.
+If the CA EPA is correct and glyphosate does cause cancer, should garden stores like The Home Depot continue to sell and even promote it?
+Should it be easy to buy and spray close to neighbors, children, pets, schools, parks and other public places?
+Other countries around the world have grappled with these questions.

 The Home Depot in Hollywood, California

 Two years before the CA EPA made its decision, the World Health Organization determined that glyphosate was “probably carcinogenic to humans.”
 After the announcement in 2015, world leaders called for a ban.

 French Environment and Energy Minister Segolene Royal:

 “France must be on the offensive with regards to the banning of pesticides.
 I have asked garden centers to stop putting Monsanto’s Roundup on sale.” – Newsweek